Peach Orchard Road PCE Ground Water Plume

 EPA is conducting a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts include public notices, interviews and public meetings.

-Cleanup activities for the site are scheduled to begin in 2013.
+Cleanup activities for the site are scheduled to begin began in 2013 and are continuing.

 EPA keeps additional site documents and information in a site information repository at the location below.
 EPA also posts site documents, when available, on EPA’s CERCLIS Site Profile page.
 For documents not available on the website, please contact the Region 4 Freedom of Information Office.